How to Make Your New Blended House a Home

 Turning our new blended families house into our home.

 I spent HOURS sanding the hardwood and staining the wood walls to the perfect color how we had agreed on.
-Then, I continued on to paint the kids rooms.
-To save money on painting cost, I went searching in my husbands gigantic barn.
+Then, I continued on to paint the kid’s rooms.
+To save money on printing cost, I went searching in my husband’s gigantic barn.

 Here were my findings: TONS of white paint, a very bright red, a super dark blue, a very small container of dull yellow and a mint green.

-I knew I could come up with something for a (then) 5 year old girl, newborn girl, and 4 year old boy’s rooms.
+I knew I could come up with something for a (then) 5-year-old girl, newborn girl, and 4-year-old boy’s rooms.
 So I began experimented.
-I started on my daughters room, since it’s the biggest, I painted all 4 walls white.
+I started in my daughter’s room since it’s the biggest, I painted all 4 walls white.
 Then, I took the bright red and white and made a very pretty pale pink color.

 How to make your new blended families house a home.